antillas21/beercoding/README.md

 ### Setup
 * A group of developers work together in a common project.
 A pet-project is an excellent choice for this exercise.
 * __Don't forget to always have beer available.__
 * Git + Github is recommended for version control.
+Following this guide to manage contributions to the original repo is advised: [https://help.github.com/articles/fork-a-repo](https://help.github.com/articles/fork-a-repo)
 * A remote repo should be setup.
 At least one developer should act as the repo's admin.
 Preferently, two developers should act as admins.
 * The team should discuss and agree on features to build.
 * Every developer or a team, should pick a feature to work on.